JJWasyl/JJWasyl.github.io/_pages/about.md

 Hello, I'm Jakub,
-How fortunate of you to have landed here.
-Careful where you go from here, you can expect this space to be at times very serious or just a little too silly.
+Thanks for landing here, you can expect this space to be at times very serious or just a little too silly.

 I'm a passionate gamer, I've touched every genre and strive to compete at the hardest difficulty.
 One minute you'll find me assembling tiles in Dorfromantik to relaxing low-fi music, while the next I'll be crunching numbers in